JOJ0/synadm/CONTRIBUTING.md

 Some more style and coding requirements:

 - Pythonism: `synadm` is a Python project and as such tries to use some of the very handy features of the language.
-Some  of those might not be familiar to you since often we realise that contributors are professional programmers used to other languages or even are admins who are rather at home on the shell than in Python code.
+Some  of those might not be familiar to you since often we realize that contributors are professional programmers used to other languages or even are admins who are rather at home on the shell than in Python code.
 That is certainly all fine and we are trying to support you with refactoring your code to become more pythonic.
 - That said, we would still like `synadm` to stay approachable to Python beginners and would encourage contributors to try not to overcomplicate things.
 - We require a line length of 79 characters in Python code.
   - Some editors have handy commands to quickly reformat multi-line text (e.g help texts of options).
 For example in `vim`, lines can be marked using `shift+V` and then reformatted by typing `gq`